roastedpork/ES_CW1/README.md

 MQTT is a message-passing library that uses a publisher-subscriber framework, through a common broker server.
 Each message can be labelled with a specific topic, which describes the type of messages being passed.
-MQTT is already available as a library of MicroPython, which can be used by doing `from umqtt.simple import MQTTClient`.
+[MQTT](https://github.com/micropython/micropython-lib/tree/master/umqtt.simple) is already available as a library of MicroPython, which can be used by doing `from umqtt.simple import MQTTClient`.

 We would also need to install an MQTT implementation on our machines in order to subscribe to the topic.
-We would be using Paho, which is a desktop implementation of MQTT.
+We would be using [Paho](https://pypi.python.org/pypi/paho-mqtt/1.1#single, which is a desktop implementation of MQTT.
 Install it by running the following code:

 ```bash